 4. Asola Bhatti Wildlife Sanctuary

 Sprinkle some adventure in your shopping expedition by visiting this wildlife sanctuary nearby.
 Located on the southern ridge of the northern terminal of the Aravalli Ranges, the Asola Bhatti Wildlife Sanctuary is one of the most fun and adventurous places in Delhi NCR to be at after you’ve seen the Surajkund Mela.
 Home to a wide variety of birds and animals including reptiles, amphibians, and mammals, the sanctuary offers a tryst with Nature to those who wish to get away from the choking city life.
+This is amongst the best picnic spots near Delhi.

 Often called the ‘Green Lung & Carbon Sink’ of Delhi, this 2 km long exhibit of the floral & faunal diversity of NCR laid across the Aravalli mountains is a treat to all nature and wildlife lovers as well as trekking enthusiasts.
 The myriad birds that flock to this place in the migratory season make it one of the best places to visit near Delhi in winters for bird watchers and photographers.